hashicorp/terraform-plugin-framework/docs/design/panic-error.md

 prompted them.
 This suggests that panics lower in the abstraction should be considered more expensive, as they convey less context to the developer.

+## Interruptability

+Related to the ability to recontextualise is the consideration around halting.
+While there are [tools][panicwrap] for preventing panics from halting execution, and `recover` will stop a panic from halting execution, it's still worth considering that panics generally do not give the program any time to clean up or resolve the in-progress work it is doing, which can lead to file corruption or things being left in an undesirable state.
+It's worth noting that Terraform protects itself, as a rule of thumb, against provider panics, but this doesn't help in certain contexts--like the acceptance testing framework--and is not a pleasant or easy to understand failure mode for end users.
+This suggests that contexts that are performing operations with effects outside the program itself would benefit from fewer opportunities to panic.

 ## Nature of the Exception

 There seem to be two broad categories of exceptions that a provider can run